Bones81/FFS/README.md

 ### App History

 - The FFS Web App was begun in Feb 2022 as an assignment in General Assembly's Software Engineering Immersive Remote course.
-It was an exercise designed to help learn the basics of building a full stack web application with MVC (Model-View-Controller) principles.
+It was an exercise designed to help learn the basics of building a full stack web application with a RESTful API and MVC (Model-View-Controller) principles.
 Express, Node, and MongoDB comprise the back-end while EJS views get served to the front-end.

 - Initially, there was only a single model for movies, and the only movies included in the database were movies screened by the FFS.